expo/expo/docs/pages/distribution/runtime-version.md

 	}
 }
 ```
-## Publishing
+## Setting the runtime version for an update

-[Publishes](../workflow/publishing/#how-to-publish) run with the runtime version set in the `app.json` will be delivered to builds running the same runtime version.
+[Updates](/workflow/publishing.md#how-to-publish) published with the runtime version set in the `app.json` will be delivered to builds running the same runtime version, and only to those builds.

-## Builds

-Apps running a custom runtime version can be built with [EAS Build](../build/introduction/).
+## Setting the runtime version for a build

 There are two ways to set the runtime version of a build.